zama-ai/concrete-ml/docs/deep-learning/onnx_support.md

 ## Supported operators

-The following operators are supported for evaluation and conversion to an equivalent FHE circuit.
+The following ONNX operators are supported for evaluation and conversion to an equivalent FHE circuit.
 Other operators were not implemented, either due to FHE constraints or because they are rarely used in PyTorch activations or scikit-learn models.

 <!--- gen_supported_ops.py: inject supported operations for evaluation [BEGIN] -->